shakti230/Project2018/README.md

 ### Analysis 12 - Display data in a pie chart to show 'Setosa', 'Versicolor' and 'Virginica
 A Pie Chart is a type of plot used to represent the proportion of each category in a categorical data.
 The whole pie is divided into slices which are equal to the number of categories.

+### Analysis 13 - Display a boxplot for the entire dataset
+It can be observed that all the plots represent the distribution of dataset with four quartiles.
+In addition, it represents the maximum and minimum value.
+While the dots outside the plot represent outliers.

 ## Conclusion